rxsrio/rxsrio/README.md

 ## Contact Me

-You can reach out to me via email at [your.email@example.com](mailto:your.email@example.com), or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile)!
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/nataliarosario)!

 Let's code together and build amazing things! 💻✨